K12Dynamics/D3/README.md

 All documentation files are written in [CommonMark](http://commonmark.org/help/) markdown.

 For some features not supported in markdown, it is necessary to embed reStructuredText directly.
-The [Recommonmark](http://recommonmark.readthedocs.io/en/latest/index.html) documentation explains how to use the this and other features found in Sphinx.
+The [Recommonmark](http://recommonmark.readthedocs.io/en/latest/index.html) documentation explains how to use the this and other features found in Sphinx (the documentation compiler).

 Setting up locally
 ---------------------